Disturbia (song): Chart performance

-Elsewhere in Europe, "Disturbia" managed to reach the top ten in fifteen other countries.
-The song debuted on number three in France and stayed there for one week.
-Disturbia stayed on the French Singles Chart for 36 weeks, becoming Rihanna's second longest charting single on it, only after "Only Girl (In the World).
-The single was more successful in Belgium (Flanders) where it peaked at number one and managed to peak at number four in Belgium (Wallonia).
+Elsewhere in Europe, "Disturbia" managed a huge commercial success and reached the top ten in fifteen other countries.
+The song debuted on number three in France and stayed there for one week, becoming Rihanna's eighth entry and fourth top ten-hit after "Unfaithful" (2006), "Umbrella" (2007) and "Don't Stop the Music" (2007).
+Disturbia stayed on the French Singles Chart for 39 weeks, becoming Rihanna's longest charting single on it at the time, until "Only Girl (In the World)" (2010).
+The single was as well successful in Belgium (Flanders) where it peaked at number one and managed to peak at number four in Belgium (Wallonia).
 It was later certified Gold by the Belgian Entertainment Association for selling over 10,000 copies.
 In Spain, "Disturbia" reached a peak of ten and was also certified Gold by the Productores de Música de España.
-The song managed to reach number two in Finland, number three in Norway, number four in Austria, Denmark, Hungary, the Republic of Ireland, Sweden and Switzerland, number five in Germany, number seven in Slovakia, and number ten in Czech Republic and Netherlands.
+The song managed to reach number two in Finland, number three in Norway, number four in Austria, Denmark, Hungary, Switzerland and on the Irish Singles Chart, number five in Germany, number seven in Slovakia, and number ten in Czech Republic and Netherlands.
 It also reached number one in New Zealand, becoming Rihanna's third number one single, and her first since "Umbrella".
 On August 23, 2009 "Disturbia" was certified Platinum, for selling over 15,000 copies.
 In Australia, it managed to reach number six.
 It was certified Gold on the downloads alone, before the physical release several weeks later, when it was subsequently certified Platinum.

 Music video

 Background

 The music video for "Disturbia" was filmed in Los Angeles, California.
-Originally, it was reported that the video was directed by American photographer and director, David LaChapelle, who previously directed Christina Aguilera's "Dirrty" (2002) and Gwen Stefani's "Rich Girl" (2004).
+Originally, it was reported that the video was directed by American photographer and director, David LaChapelle, who previously directed Christina Aguilera and Redman's "Dirrty" (2002) and Gwen Stefani and Eve's "Rich Girl" (2004).
 However, later sources surfaced stating that the video was directed by Rihanna's long collaborator Anthony Mandler, who previously directed her music videos for "Shut Up and Drive" (2007), "Hate That I Love You" (2007) and "Take a Bow" (2008).
 Rihanna also co-directed the video, becoming her second work after the co-direction for the 2007 single "Don't Stop the Music".
 The "Disturbia" music video, was released exclusively on iTunes on July 22, 2008.